parro-it/libui-node/docs/area.md

 * x: Number - the horizontal position at which to draw the text.
 * y: Number - the vertical position at which to draw the text.
-* layout: DrawTextLayout - the text to draw, complete with font and color information.
+* layout: DrawTextLayout (see [AttributedString](Attributedstring.md)) - the text to draw, complete with font, width and alignment information.

 # UiDrawPath